International SEC Whistleblower Attorneys: Representing Whistleblowers Worldwide

 Can I submit an anonymous tip to the SEC Whistleblower Office?

 The SEC Whistleblower Program allows whistleblowers to submit anonymous tips if represented by an attorney.
 In addition, if the SEC opens an investigation based on a whistleblower’s tip, it will go out of its way to protect whistleblower’s confidentiality.
-In certain circumstances, whistleblower may fear retaliation and an experienced SEC whistleblower attorney can skillfully guide whistleblower through the process, maximizing the likelihood that their identity is not revealed to unauthorized parties.
+In certain circumstances, whistleblower may fear retaliation and an experienced SEC whistleblower attorney can skillfully guide whistleblowers through the process, maximizing the likelihood that their identity is not revealed to unauthorized parties.
 For more information about the SEC whistleblower process, see the SEC’s investor bulletin on SEC investigations.